 Apples ripen about eight times faster at room temperature than they do in the refrigerator.

-Fiber is extremely important for keeping in shape.
+Fiber is extremely important for staying in shape.
 Most people do not get enough fiber throughout the day.
-An apple provide one-fifth of your daily fiber need.
-They contain pectin in particular, a type of soluble fiber that keeps you full much longer1.
+An apple provide one-fifth of your daily fiber requirement.
+They contain pectin in particular, a type of soluble fiber that keeps you full much longer.1

 2. Help Clean your Teeth

-Apples promote saliva production, which prevents plaque from forming3.
-Plaque is what becomes stained, making your teeth yellow and ultimately decayed without proper hygiene.
-They also have an abrasive texture, similar to a toothbrush, which works as a scrub for your teeth as you chomp down.
+Apples promote saliva production, which prevents plaque from forming.3 Plaque is a layer of bacteria that can cover the teeth, making them yellow and ultimately decayed without proper hygiene.
+Apples also have an abrasive texture, similar to a toothbrush, which works as a scrub for your teeth as you chomp down.
 All of these factors contribute to a white smile.
 Though apples can "brush your teeth" in a pinch, it is still recommended to clean your teeth with toothpaste and a toothbrush after every meal when possible.

 3. Boost Immunity

-The abundance of antioxidants and other nutrients found in apples, such as flavonoids (mainly quercetin), and triterpenoids, are now known to provide a mild boost to the immune system, strong enough to keep you from falling pray to the passing cold viruses that often plague autumn gatherings.
-These compounds are found primarily in the skin, so make sure you do not peel your apples!
+The abundance of antioxidants and other nutrients found in apples, such as flavonoids (mainly quercetin) and triterpenoids, are now known to provide a mild boost to the immune system, but strong enough to keep you from falling pray to the passing cold viruses that often plague autumn gatherings.
+These compounds are found primarily in the skin, so make sure not to peel your apples!

 4. Preserve Memory

-Studies have found that apples slow down the aging process of the brain4.
-This delightful fruit heightens the levels of neurotransmitters responsible for retaining memory health.
-Alzheimer's disease can be largely avoided by eating an apple every day.
+Studies have found that apples slow down the aging process of the brain.4 This delightful fruit heightens the levels of neurotransmitters responsible for retaining memory health.
+Alzheimer's disease may be largely avoided by eating an apple every day.
 If you are feeling forgetful, you know what to do.

 5. Support Liver Function